joesimmonsIT/Virtual-Machines-WND-LNX-/README.md

 For the subscription select the appropriate subscription, if you have more than one Microsoft Azure subscription. <br /> <br />
 If you only have one subscription skip this step and proceed to the next step. <br /> <br />
 For the Resource Group select the desired name, in this tutorial we will be using "RGLab02". <br /> <br />
-For the Region, select the desired region, in this tutorial we will be using "(US) East US 2". <br /> <br />
+For the Region select the desired region, in this tutorial we will be using "(US) East US 2". <br /> <br />
 Select Review + Create to continue with creating the Resource Group. <br /> <br />
 </p>
 <br />